-The commercial herring fishery began in 1877 with the first commercial harvest taken by beach seine.
+The Pacific commercial herring fishery began in 1877 with the first commercial harvest taken by beach seine.
 Between 1877 and 1906, annual harvest increased to 500 tons, with the majority of fishing occurring near Vancouver and on the east coast of Vancouver Island.
 In 1906 the dry salt market developed in China and demand for herring increased dramatically.
 By 1909 the annual harvest rose to 30,000 tons and between 1909 and 1919 ranged from 15,000 to 35,000 tons.
 During World War I the dry salt market decreased but the demand for canned herring increased, and between 1919 and 1927 85,000 tons were harvested.
 The dry salt market began declining by the mid-1930s while the reduction fishery developed.
 Between 1968 and 1971 the reduction fishery was shut down due to a collapse of the B.C. herring stocks.
-It was at this point that the food and bait fishery continued with harvests in the range of 5,000 tons.
-The majority of this harvest was used as halibut bait.
+During this period the Food and Bait fishery continued with harvests in the range of 5,000 tons, primarily for use as halibut bait.

-In the mid 1970s, the European stocks collapsed and a European market for British Columbia herring developed.
-As a result, food and bait harvest increased to a peak of 20,000 tons in 1977.
-The stocks in Europe quickly rebuilt decreasing the demand for food and bait herring from B.C.
-By 1988, due to the roe herring fish harvesters' concerns that the large amount of herring being exported to Alaska was taking away from the high value roe fishery, a 50 ton individual vessel quota system was implemented with a coast-wide quota limited to 1,500 tons.
-Since that time the quotas for food and bait herring have fluctuated 500 tons to recent coastwide quotas as high as 9,585 tons.
-A Food and Bait herring, category ZM, licence is required to participate in this fishery.
-Food and Bait herring licences are party based, and in recent years have been accessed by way of lottery draw.
+In the mid-1970s, the European herring stocks collapsed and a European market for British Columbia herring developed.
+As a result, harvest increased to a peak of 20,000 tons in 1977.
+In 1988, a 50 ton individual vessel quota system was implemented with a coast-wide quota limited to 1,500 tons due to concerns that large catches in this fishery were impacting development of the higher value roe fishery.
+Since that time, quotas for Food and Bait herring have fluctuated from 500 to 9,585 tons annually.
+A Food and Bait herring (Category ZM) licence is required to participate in this fishery.
+Food and Bait herring licences are party based and are not limited.